Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

 \paragraph{The parameter $\alpha_n$.} The case $m=1$ in which $\alpha_n \to \alpha > 0$ (often simply $\alpha_n = \alpha = 1$) is most common in the literature on particle systems; the corresponding limit $n \to \infty$ is called the mean-field limit.
 However, the case $\alpha_n \to \infty$ also appears in various studies.
 We mention three of these.

 First, for the application to dislocation walls (see \eqref{Vwall}) we show in Section \ref{s:disc} that Theorem \ref{t} guarantees the convergence of \eqref{Pn} to ($P^m$) in all three scaling regimes in \eqref{alphanm}.
-This extends the results in \cite{GeersPeerlingsPeletierScardia13,VanMeursMuntean14,vanMeurs18} where a similar limit passage has been established for simpler settings without collisions.
+This extends the results in \cite{VanMeursMuntean14} where a similar limit passage has been established for single-sign particles.

 Second, \cite{Oelschlager90} derives the limit $n \to \infty$ of \eqref{Pn} in the cases $m=2,3$ in higher spatial dimensions, but only in the single-sign case and for nonsingular $V$.
-Within the one-dimensional setting the present paper is a large extension of this result.
+Within the one-dimensional setting, the present paper is a large extension of this result.

 Third, the case $m=3$ coincides with the setting in studies on arrays of atoms; see e.g.\ \cite{BraidesGelli04, BlancLeBrisLions07, HallHudsonVanMeurs18, Hudson13, HudsonOrtner14, SchaeffnerSchloemerkemper18} for several of such studies.